 The first phase is used to prepare organizations for the upcoming legal E-Invoicing requirements.
 The organization should prepare to generate E-Invoices in a structured XML format.
 These E-documents must be generated using an electronic solution and must be stored electronically.
 The tax authority has defined the mandatory fields which must be filled in on all E-Invoices to comply with the business and validation rules.
 Moreover, all tax invoices must contain the buyer’s VAT registration number, if it is registered.
 Finally, simplified tax invoices must include a QR code of a Base64 format with up to 500 characters to check for validity by scanning from a mobile device.

-This means that from January onwards, the invoicing systems must be compatible with the ZATCA system.
-However, this phase is divided into different rollouts based on the organization’s class.
-Therefore, the ZATCA will inform the taxpayer about their mandatory integration date at least 6 months before.
+The second phase, also known as the integration phase, requires companies to implement e-invoicing in their systems and comply with the FATOORA government platform.
+This phase is divided into different rollouts based on the annual turnover of the organization.
+ZATCA will inform taxpayers of their mandatory integration date at least 6 months in advance.

 E-Invoicing Saudi Arabia solution SAP Document Compliance